datamol-io/molfeat/docs/migration.md

 the core installation. `.env` files are no longer loaded as an import side effect; export `MOLFEAT_MODEL_STORE_ROOT` explicitly or load a dotenv file in the application before constructing `ModelStore`.

-The `graphormer` extra has been removed.
-The latest `graphormer-pretrained` source release does not build with the supported Python and Cython toolchain.
-Its adapter class remains for controlled legacy environments.

 Molfeat 1.x is now explicitly scoped to small molecules.
 The `molfeat.trans.struct` protein adapters (`ESMProteinFingerprint` and